hollyli-dq/po_mcmc_py/README.md

 - **Comprehensive Utilities**: Tools for partial order operations, validation, and analysis
 - **Interactive Notebooks**: Complete workflow examples with visualizations
 - **Robust Implementation**: Well-tested utility functions with proper error handling

-## 📊 Mathematical Background

-The methodology is based on a Hidden Markov Model where:
-- The hidden state represents an evolving partial ordered set (poset)
-- The emitted data are random total orders respecting the poset
-- The model accounts for noise through a random "queue-jumping" process

 ## 🛠 Installation